nud3l/smart-contract-specification/ERC20/spec/erc20-try2.md

 ## Global

 Global constraints are invariants that should hold for the entire life of a contract.
-This should also ensure that no function exsits which changes any of the assumptions made here.
+This should also ensure that no function exists which changes any of the assumptions made here.

 ```
 @global